SharadGitHub/Machine-Learning-Engineer-Udacity-/README.md

 positive or negative.

 ## Project-2
-In this project, we have to train and deploy a network to classify if a text sample is plagiarised or not.
+In this project, we have to train and deploy a network to classify a text sample as plagiarised or not.
 A big part of this project was to extract useful features from the text such as containment features, longest common subsequence